Proxy locations

 Before you begin

-To scrape Google Maps data, you will need Oxylabs' SERP Scraper API.
+To web scrape Google Maps data, you will need Oxylabs' SERP Scraper API.
 Sign up for Google Search Results API and take note of your username and password.

 Replace USERNAME with your username and PASSWORD with your password throughout the code samples in this guide.